lando-cal/tech-notes/bash.md

 - ctrl-r - reverse history command search
 - ctrl-t - get status of foreground process
 - ctrl-w - delete previous word

+## View a list of all commands, etc..

+- `compgen -c` will list all the commands you could run.
+- `compgen -a` will list all the aliases you could run.
+- `compgen -b` will list all the built-ins you could run.
+- `compgen -k` will list all the keywords you could run.
+- `compgen -A` function will list all the functions you could run.
+- `compgen -A` function -abck will list all the above in one go.

 ## Remove leading zeroes